Common searched topics: Manufacturing, Label printing, Sales order

 Push purchase orders

-How to set up purchase order and inventory value push
+How to push purchase orders and inventory value to QuickBooks Online

 For partially received orders, when the order is pushed to QuickBooks, it will only include items that have been received.
 As the remaining items are marked as received in inFlow, the same QuickBooks Bill will be updated to include those items.